flutter/website/src/docs/development/platform-integration/c-interop.md

 ---

-Flutter mobile can use the [dart:ffi][] library to call native C APIs.
-The _ffi_ acronym stands for [_foreign function interface._][FFI]
+Flutter mobile can use the [dart:ffi][] library to call native C APIs. _FFI_ stands for
+[_foreign function interface._][FFI]
 Other terms for similar functionality include
 _native interface_ and _language bindings._

+Before your library or program can use the FFI library to bind to native code, you must ensure that the native code is loaded and its symbols are visible to Dart.
+This page focuses on compiling, packaging, and loading native code within a Flutter plugin or app.

 This tutorial demonstrates how to bundle C/C++ sources in a Flutter plugin and bind to them using